certbot/certbot/docs/using.rst

                copy and paste commands into a new terminal session.
-Allows to run client on machine different than target webserver, e.g. your laptop. apache     Y Y Alpha - might break stuff, so be careful.
-Support for Debian-derived distros only. nginx      Y Y Very experimental.
+Allows to run client on machine different than target webserver, e.g. your laptop. nginx      Y Y Very experimental.
 Not included in letsencrypt-auto_.
 ========== = = ================================================================